OpenBSD on the Framework Laptop (11th Gen Intel)

 room.
 There is no audible coil whine from any of the components.

 The keyboard deck has a power button with integrated fingerprint reader in the upper-right corner.
 Unfortunately it also contains a white LED ring around it that is very bright and does not dim with the keyboard backlight, nor does it turn off when the fingerprint reader is disabled in the BIOS.
 Since the button is so close to the screen, it remains in my field of view and is very annoying in a dark room.
-Framework have confirmed that the light is controllable via the EC, so this can be something that could be disabled or dimmed in a future firmware update.

 The keyboard has 1.5mm of key travel with a pronounced but quiet tactile.
 It reminds me of the MacBook Pro 2015 keyboard but with slightly more tactile.
 I wish the arrow keys were an inverted T, however.
 The keyboard has 3 levels of backlight (plus off) adjustable with Fn+Space.
 The surface of the keys is somewhat rough and matte.